 '''

-end G;
+with System;

+package G is

+type R is record

+M : Integer := 0;

 '''

 As indicated by the warning message, the solution is to use a (dummy) pragma Import to suppress this initialization.
 The pragma tell the compiler that the object is declared and initialized elsewhere.
 The following package compiles without warnings (and the initialization is suppressed):